Susan Swan Forsyth

 Method of Instruction

 The class will be a mix of lecture, problem-solving activities and quizzes.
 The student will need access to a computer in order to access the class website, do homework and extra credit, take chapter online quizzes, and receive emails.
 Class attendance is strongly encouraged but not mandatory.
 There are no points assigned for participation.
 However, I will call on students whether or not they volunteer to answer a question.
-Each class, students are expected to work on the homework assigned in order to input it successfully at home using the access card.
+Each class, students are expected to work on the homework assigned in order to input it successfully at home using the My Accounting Lab online program.
 Students can expect homework of approximately 2.5 hours a week to read the chapter assigned and do the homework, and an hour every two weeks in order to complete the on-line quiz.
 There is additional time spent if the student chooses to do extra credit problems.
 There are no group work/projects/presentations.

 Students are responsible adults with busy lives.
 I do not have an issue with students coming late to class/missing class with the understanding that homework/quiz/extra credit deadlines are adhered to without exception.
 If the student will be missing more than one class, the student should discuss this with me.
 I drop/withdraw a student at certain intervals during the semester if it appears that the student is no longer participating.
 Participation is defined as a combination of completed work, quizzes and class attendance.

 Textbooks and Materials